la10736/rstest/README.md

 values.

-All these features can be used together by mix fixture variables, some fixed cases and a bounch of values.
-For istance you need to tests that given your repository in cases of loged in or guest access should return an invalid query error.
+All these features can be used together by mix fixture variables, fixed cases and bounch of values.
+For istance you need to tests that given your repository in cases of loged in or guest user should return an invalid query error.

 ```rust
 use rstest::*;